opencog/cogprotolab/README.md

 ### running

-As a first step, we have to run `cogserver` from the OS command prompt, then to open `index.html` from the package root in a web browser over the HTTP server, possibly to adjust telnet connection defaults, and we are ready to start interacting with AtomSpace in *CogProtoLab*.
+As a first step, we have to run `cogserver` from the OS command prompt where a HTTP server resides, then to open `index.html` from the package root in a web browser over the HTTP server, possibly to adjust telnet connection defaults, and we are ready to start interacting with AtomSpace in *CogProtoLab*.

 To modify predefined scripts and visualisation commands, we can edit, create, or delete files in folders `dir-scripts/` and `dir-visuals/`, respectively.
 Contents of these folders are automatically loaded into the web page upon loading or refreshing it.
 We can also edit (but not create or delete) these files directly in the browser, although the changes will not be permanently saved.